Zaid-Ajaj/the-elmish-book/chapters/fable/counter.md

 // attach event handlers
 increase.onclick <- fun ev ->
+    // update the state
     currentCount <- currentCount + 1
+    // update the view
     countViewer.innerText <- sprintf "Count is at %d" currentCount

 decrease.onclick <- fun ev ->
+    // update the state
     currentCount <- currentCount - 1
+    // update the view
     countViewer.innerText <- sprintf "Count is at %d" currentCount

 // set the count viewer with the initial count